 Regulatory updates happen all the time.
 So why does this one deserve special attention?

-Because the scope is genuinely different.
-The current revision tackles things regulators have never explicitly addressed in GMP before: AI model behavior, cloud accountability, data governance at the quality system level, and the full digital lifecycle of computerized systems.
-A few things stand out as particularly significant.
+The scope of the revision is broader than anything seen before in GMP.
+It explicitly addresses AI model behaviour, cloud accountability, data governance at the quality system level, and the full lifecycle of computerized systems.
+Several shifts stand out.

 Annex 11: The foundation that's often underestimated

 What used to live in the domain of "good IT practice" is now codified as GMP obligation.
-That matters because AI doesn't enter a regulated environment in isolation.
-It enters through systems, through workflows, through cloud platforms, through access controls, through audit trails.
-If those foundations aren't solid, it doesn't matter how good the model is.
-You have a governance problem that no amount of model performance will fix.
+That matters because AI never enters a regulated environment on its own.
+It is embedded in systems, workflows, and cloud infrastructure.
+If those foundations are weak, model quality becomes irrelevant.
+The organisation already has a governance problem.

 Annex 22: Validating intelligence, not just software